Mask Man (TV series)

-Mask Man (Korean: 마스크맨) is a South Korean cartoon series about intergalactic wrestling tournaments.
+Mask Man (Korean: 마스크맨) is a South Korean animated cartoon series about intergalactic wrestling tournaments.
 It aired on KBS from July 7, 2005 to March 30, 2006, totaling 39 episodes.

 Plot

 Mask Man travels around the universe and opens a tournament named MMF, which stands for Mask Man's Fight.
 They come down to the earth and find players to participate in the tournament.
 Darkman, who won the tournament four times in the past, can become the king of Planet Mask if he wins this year's tournament.
 Darkman changes the matching list and puts his men as the participants.
 Nobody knows that he is craving something more than winning at MMF.

 Seri, whose father went to Amazon for martial art training, is staying at her father's gym.
 All of a sudden, Bikeman's spaceship comes down to the gym, smashing the roof.
 Seri recognizes that Bikeman is a clan of Mask Man, but he lost his memory and stays at Seri's house.
 She sees Bikeman's potential when he was battling with Arachaman, and trains Bikeman for MMF tournament.
 However, Darkman sees Bikeman enters into the final selection and sends more Mask Men to obstruct Bikeman.